How Telehealth Can Ease the Nationwide Nursing Shortage

-Addressing the nationwide nursing shortage is of critical importance; without decisive action, current nurses will practice under crippling stress, quality of care will drop, and patient lives will inadvertently be lost.
+Addressing the nationwide nursing shortage is of critical importance; without decisive action, current nurses will practice under crippling stress, quality of care will drop, and patient lives may be lost.
 With more than half a million seasoned RNs projected to retire by the year 2022, the U.S. Bureau of Labor Statistics anticipates the need for over one million new RNs to replace them and ease the nursing shortage.

 Telehealth Eases the Crunch of the Nursing Shortage